isomerpages/jointpoly-polyforum/_forum-details/Panel Speakers and Moderator/Panel Speakers.md

 <td rowspan="1" colspan="1">
 <p><strong>Mr Gene Tan</strong>&nbsp;<strong>&nbsp;</strong>&nbsp;
 <br>Chief Librarian and Chief Innovation Officer, National Library Board</p>
-<p>Gene is the Chief Librarian of the National Library Board (NLB) and watches
+<p>Mr Gene is the Chief Librarian of the National Library Board (NLB) and
-over the professional development of all librarians in NLB.
+watches over the professional development of all librarians in NLB.
 As Chief Innovation Officer, he is spearheading the development of LAB25 (Libraries and Archives Blueprint 2025), a new transformative vision for the National Library, National Archives and the public libraries in Singapore.
-He is the currently the Executive Creative Director of the SG60 Flagship Event: The Heart &amp;
+He is the currently the Executive Creative Director of the SG60 Flagship Event:
-Soul Experience.&nbsp;</p>
+The Heart &amp; Soul Experience.&nbsp;</p>
 <p>Previously, as the Executive Director of the Singapore Bicentennial Office
 at the Prime Minister’s Office, Gene helmed the Singapore Bicentennial which commemorated the 200th anniversary of Raffles’ arrival in Singapore